Why Amazon Sellers Are Struggling in 2026: How Margins Are Shrinking

 Create a Reimbursement Cadence

 Inventory discrepancies are common in high-volume fulfillment centers.
-Outline a proactive process for regularly auditing shipments and filing for the Amazon FBA reimbursement process.
-Rather than waiting to notice missing units, schedule a monthly audit to recover capital owed to you.
+Rather than waiting to notice missing units, run a recurring audit on:

 Develop a Support Escalation SOP